Canada and the European Union

-The Council of Europe, which has 47 member states and is quite separate from the EU, is the continent's oldest political organization.
+The Strasbourg-based Council of Europe, which has 46 Member States and is a separate institution from the EU, is the continent's oldest regional organization.

-The Canadian Trade Commissioner Service in the European Union provides on-the-ground intelligence and practical advice on this market to help make better, timely and cost-effective decisions.
+The Canadian Trade Commissioner Service in the EU provides on the-ground intelligence and practical advice on this market to help make better, timely, and cost-effective decisions.